-Recipients may use payments from CSLFRF to:
+Recipients may use payments from SLFRF to:

-- 1. Support public health expenditures, by funding COVID-19 mitigation efforts, medical expenses, behavioral healthcare, and certain public health and safety staff; - 2.
-Address negative economic impacts caused by the public health emergency, including economic harms to workers, households, small businesses, impacted industries, and the public sector: - 3.
-Replace lost public sector revenue to provide government services; recipients may use this funding to provide government services to the extent of the reduction in revenue experienced due to the pandemic. - Provide premium pay for essential workers, offering additional support to those who have borne and will bear the greatest health risks because of their service in critical infrastructure sectors; and - Invest in water, sewer, and broadband infrastructure, making necessary investments to improve access to clean drinking water, support vital wastewater and stormwater infrastructure, and to expand access to broadband internet.
+- Respond to the public health and negative economic impacts of the pandemic by supporting the health of communities, and helping households, small businesses, impacted industries, and the public sector recover from economic impacts of the pandemic; - 2.
+Replace lost public sector revenue to provide government services; recipients may use this funding to provide government services to the extent of the reduction in revenue experienced due to the pandemic. - 3.
+Provide premium pay for essential workers, offering additional support to those who have borne and will bear the greatest health risks because of their service in critical infrastructure sectors; and - 4.
+Invest in water, sewer, and broadband infrastructure, making necessary investments to improve access to clean drinking water, support vital wastewater and stormwater infrastructure, and to expand access to broadband internet.

 Under the Final Rule, recipients can elect a one-time "standard allowance" of \$10 million (not to exceed the recipient's award amount) to spend on the "provision of government services" during the period of performance.
-Alternatively, recipients can calculate lost revenue based on the formula provided in the Final Rule to determine the limit for the amount of CSLFRF funds that can be used for the "provision of government services."
-Recipients should provide auditors with evidence that they meet the requirements to elect the standard allowance or provide auditors with evidence supporting their revenue loss calculation.
+Alternatively, recipients can calculate lost revenue for the years 2020, 2021, 2022, and 2023 based on the formula provided in the Final Rule to determine the amount of SLFRF funds that can be used for the "provision of government services."
+In calculating revenue loss, recipients can choose whether to use calendar or fiscal year dates but must be consistent throughout the period of performance.
+If calculating revenue loss, recipients must provide auditors with evidence supporting their revenue loss calculation.
+Treasury has determined that there are no subawards under this eligible use category.
+The definition of subrecipient in the Uniform Guidance provides that a subaward is provided for the purpose of "carrying out" a portion of a federal award.
+Recipients' use of revenue loss funds does not give rise to subrecipient relationships.

-The dollar amount of the revenue loss determines the limit for the amount of CSLFRF funds that can be used to "provide government services" (which is one of four eligible uses of CSLFRF funds).
-For SEFA reporting purposes, the aggregate expenditures for all four eligible use categories are reported on the SEFA and not the result of the revenue loss calculation or standard allowance.
-See the IV, "Other Information" section below for guidance on the related Schedule of Expenditures of Federal Award reporting.
+The dollar amount of the revenue loss determines the limit for the amount of SLFRF funds that can be used to "provide government services" (which is one of four eligible uses of SLFRF funds).
+For Schedule of Expenditures of Federal Awards (SEFA) reporting purposes, the aggregate expenditures for all four eligible use categories are reported on the SEFA and not the result of the revenue loss calculation or standard allowance.
+See the "Other Information" section below for guidance on the related Schedule of Expenditures of Federal Award reporting.

-Note: The revenue loss calculation is performed at the state level only, not by prime recipients, recipients, or subrecipients, hence this compliance requirement is applicable at the state level only.
+Note: The revenue loss calculation is performed at the state level only, not by prime recipients, recipients, or subrecipients, hence the portion of the compliance requirement above related to the revenue loss calculation is applicable at the state level only.